Left Continue shopping

 Be sure to check out our Cucumber Growing Guide to learn more about how you can successfully grow cucumbers at home.

+Mercury Cucumber is a hybrid, beit-alpha type, thin-skinned cucumber that is monoecious variety.
 Mercury Cucumber can be grown in a greenhouse but is ideal for outdoor production.
 Fruits have thin skins and don't need to be peeled.
 They are shiny, dark green, and usually average 8" long when allowed to reach a larger size.
-Fruits have a small seed cavity and small seeds.
+Fruits have a small seed cavity and small Seeds.
 Mercury can be used as a pickling variety when harvested small or can be used as a slicer when allowed to get larger.

 Cucumbers perform best when direct-seeded.
 They do not perform as well when transplanted.
 Cucumbers may be direct-seeded by hand or with a walk-behind seeder.
-To obtain a good stand of plants, we suggest planting seeds every 6-8" inches and thinning to one seed per foot.
+To obtain a good stand of plants, we suggest planting Seeds every 6-8" inches and thinning to one seed per foot.

 Cucumbers are a vining plant and grow best when given a trellised structure to climb.
 Use a strong trellis that is well-supported with deeply driven stakes.
 Keeping plants off the ground will reduce the potential of plant diseases like mildews and other diseases that can result from excess plant moisture.